Bananarama: 2017–present: original line-up tour, In Stereo, Really Saying Something and Masquerade

 On 23 April 2017, Fahey rejoined Bananarama.
 The Original Line-up Tour saw them perform 23 sell-out dates across the UK in November and December 2017.
 In February 2018, they played four dates in North America: Los Angeles, San Francisco, and New York City in the United States; and Toronto in Canada.
 Their final dates as a trio were in August 2018.
 On 22 December 2018, Dallin and Woodward again appeared as contestants on the Christmas Special of the game show Pointless Celebrities.

 On 19 April 2019, Dallin and Woodward released their new album In Stereo (UK No. 29).
 On 29 April 2022, Dallin and Woodward released the track "Favourite" from their twelfth studio album Masquerade, which was released on 22 July 2022.
 On 15 June 2022, the album title track "Masquerade" was released as the first official single, and its music video followed two days later.
 A second track entitled "Velvet Lies" followed on 18 July 2022.
 On 12 August 2022, "Forever Young" was released as the official second single.
 On 14 October 2022, "Running with the Night" was released as the official third single.
 The album's release was followed by two launch shows at London Lafayette on 3 and 4 August 2022.
+On March 8, 2024 the duo released Glorious: The Ultimate Collection in various formats.